Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 `renderSelectPrompt`?
 The answer to this question will depend a lot on how different these two components will be and we'll leave this decision to you, but it's still important to consider just passing a new parameter as it will allow you to reuse a lot of the features that come with the existing components without having to reimplement them from scratch.

+It's also important to keep in mind that changes should be backwards compatible.
+This means that, for example, we shouldn't remove functions from the public `ui.tsx` file and that we should only be adding attributes to the params interfaces, without changing the type definition of the existing ones.
+If we wish to introduce a breaking change we should deprecate the functionality first and then remove it only in a major version bump.

 ### Creating something in line with the design system